ployground/ploy/README.rst

   [ec2-securitygroup:demo-server2]
   <= demo-server

-All the options from the specified macro are copied with some important exceptions:
+All the options from the specified macro are copied with some important exceptions depending on the backend:

   * For instances the ``ip`` and ``volumes`` options aren't copied.